I followed strange dreams

-The human condition—in its most common, every day forms—becomes remarkable when observed closely and without a desire to impose names.
+The human condition—in its most common, every day forms—becomes remarkable when abstracted.

 A thing I found on a street in last night’s dream inspires me.
-Ebony keys, a purple heart, a woman’s comb and unaccountable bodily objects—in the morning—hang on the sunset of my recollection.
-What today is new and useful will, in time, be worn out and forgotten.
-Collected, they become like beasts form a primordial jungle.
 Alone they are artifacts from a future not yet grasped.
 They twist and rotate as they emerge into awareness and then fade away.
 So I think of my works as “future relics.”

 I find ancient artifacts and architecture mysterious and compelling.
-They seem like mathematical proofs enshrined in a physical form but exhibit the decay of dystopia.
-These objects denote the power of silence and emptiness but vibrate with the absurdity of conflicting realities.
+Like mathematical proofs enshrined in a physical form.
+These objects contane the power of silence and emptiness but vibrate with the absurdity of conflicting realities.
 They are worn with time but spontaneous in their appearance.
 If it were possible, would not a “theory of everything” be required to explain each of these any-day facts?